lorenseanstewart/kanban-comparison/METHODOLOGY.md

 To ensure apples-to-apples comparisons:

 1. ✅ **Identical functionality**: All apps implement the same features
-2. ✅ **Same database**: All use the same SQLite database with identical seed data
+2. ✅ **Same database**: All use the same Neon Postgres database with identical seed data
 3. ✅ **Same UI framework**: All use Tailwind CSS + DaisyUI
 4. ✅ **Production builds**: All measured with optimizations enabled
 5. ✅ **Same routes**: All test the same URLs with identical data